Start a Project

-Hello, In my last blog you read about docker, Today let’s talk about how to do virtualization with vagrants.
+Hello, In my last blog, we discussed docker technology.
+Today let’s talk about how to do virtualization with vagrants.

 Firstly, the main question is, what is vagrant, why should we adopt it in our working environment & what is the main difference between docker & vagrant?